gitextensions/GitExtensionsDoc/source/commit.rst

 |Deleted   | This file has been deleted.                                                                                    |
 +----------+----------------------------------------------------------------------------------------------------------------+

-When you rename or move a file Git will notice that this file has been moved, but currently Git Extensions does not show this in the commit dialog.
+When you rename or move a file Git will notice that this file has been moved and notice in index pane (not in working directory).

 During your initial commit there are probably lots of files you do not want to be tracked.
 You can ignore these files by not staging them, but they will show every time.
 You can instead add them to the ``.gitignore`` file of your repository.
 Files that are